 Workspaces

 Workspaces hold all accessibility testing and remediation data.
+If you belong to more than one workspace, you can switch between them using the dropdown in the top-level navigation.
 For a high-level view of your workspace, go to the Portfolio page.
-If you belong to more than one workspace, you can switch between them there.

 Organization administrators, Workspace users, and Workspace administrators have access to data and functionality at the workspace level.
-This includes all the digital properties and projects within a workspace, but only Organization and Workspace administrators can do administrative tasks like adding users.
+This includes all the websites/apps and projects within a workspace, but only Organization and Workspace administrators can do administrative tasks like adding users.
 Learn more about user groups.

-Digital properties are the assets you want to make accessible, like websites, apps, or different environments.
-You can have multiple digital properties in a workspace.
+Websites/apps are the assets you want to make accessible, like websites, apps, or different environments.
+You can have multiple websites/apps in a workspace.

-If your team member doesn’t need access to an entire work space, you can add them as Digital property users.
-Digital property users have testing functionalities and can only access the digital properties they’re added to.
+If your team member doesn’t need access to an entire work space, you can add them as Website/app users.
+Website/app users have testing functionalities and can only access the websites/apps they’re added to.
 Learn more about user groups.

-To run a scan or see info for a specific digital property, select that property from the Portfolio page or from the Digital Property menu.
-You can find the most recent accessibility stats for a digital property on the Dashboard.
+To run a scan or see info for a specific website/app, select that property from the Portfolio page.
+You can find the most recent accessibility stats for a digital property on the Overview page.

 Projects and tasks